Saccodon: Etymology

 Saccodon is a combination of saccus, which means "bag", and odon, which is a Latinised derivative of the Greek oudos, meaning "teeth".
-This is a reference to "bulging mucus membrane" that Kner described, this surround the premaxillae of the type species and contains highly speciialised algae scraping teeth.
+This is a reference to "bulging mucus membrane" that Kner described, this surrounds the premaxillae of the type species and contains highly speciialised algae scraping teeth.
 The specific name of the type species, S. wagneri, honours the German explorer and geographer, Moritz Wagner (naturalist), who collected the type specimen and whose collections Kner was reviewing.

 Characteristics

 Saccodon is distinguished from the other two genera in the Parodontidae by the possession of two rather than a single unbranched ray in the pectoral fins and, unlike the species specific teeth morphology of those genera, Saccodon scrapetooths show a high degree of dental polymorphism.
-These fishes vary in maximum size from a standar length of 4 cm for S. terminalis up to 16.8 cm for S. dariensis.
+These fishes vary in maximum size from a standard length of 4 cm for S. terminalis up to 16.8 cm for S. dariensis.

 Distribution and habitat

 Saccodon scrapetooths are found in the pacific slope drainages of southern Central America and northwestern South America, from southern Panama to northwestern Peru.
 These fishes are found in streams with fast currents where they feed by scraping off algae growing on rocks, keeping their position by using their pectoral fins to hold onto the substrate.